 Instead of focusing on the difficulty of getting in shape, it is important to maintain motivation and focus on the simplicity of starting slow.

-Physical fitness will always follow when the goal is gradual improvement that begins with easy exercises like walking or swimming and works up to more challenging exercises.
+Physical fitness will always follow when the goal is a gradual improvement that begins with easy exercises like walking or swimming and works up to more challenging exercises.

 Whether you are just getting started with improving your physical fitness or an avid fitness expert; it is important to track your progress to ensure that you are continuously improving.